kubedb/cli/docs/tutorials/elasticsearch/README.md

 ```

 Here,
- - `spec.init.snapshotSource.name` refers to a Snapshot tpr for a Elasticsearch database in the same namespaces as this new `recovered` Elasticsearch tpr.
+ - `spec.init.snapshotSource.name` refers to a Snapshot object for a Elasticsearch database in the same namespaces as this new `recovered` Elasticsearch object.

 Now, wait several seconds.
 KubeDB operator will create a new StatefulSet.
 Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `e1-xyz` Snapshot.